joker-b/pi-connect-watch/README.md

 # pi-netwatch

-A small Raspberry Pi program to monitor home network connectivity to the internet.
+A small Raspberry Pi program to monitor home network connectivity to the internet, and to monitor the local and possibly-dynamic IP address (handy if you want to use SSH etc).
 Could work on other systems, I used a pi.
 The pi needs to have emailing enabled, and chnage the email address in this repo or your copy will send mail to me rather than you.

 Regularly ping common public servers.
 Keep a log of success or failure.
 Periodically send an email report describing the connectivity situation.